 Portraits of Resistance: Activating Art During Slavery

-Jennifer’s newest book, Portraits of Resistance: Activating Art During Slavery, will be published by Yale University Press in November 2022.
+Jennifer’s newest book, Portraits of Resistance: Activating Art During Slavery, was published by Yale University Press and short-listed for the 2024 CAA Charles Rufus Morey Book Award.
 In 2019 Jennifer received the National Portrait Gallery’s Director’s Essay Prize for a piece of this project published in The Art Bulletin.
 Her research for this project was supported by a senior fellowship at the Center for Advanced Study in the Visual Arts at the National Gallery of Art and a postdoctoral fellowship at the National Portrait Gallery, Smithsonian American Art Museum.

 Jennifer’s first book The Power of Objects in Eighteenth-Century British America, was published by the University of North Carolina Press for the Omohundro Institute of Early American History and Culture in 2017.
 A finalist for the George Washington Prize, it received an honorable mention for the American Society for Eighteenth-Century Studies’ Louis Gottschalk Prize.

 Her essays have appeared in several collected volumes, as well as in The Art Bulletin, American Art, Early American Studies, Panorama, and Winterthur Portfolio.
 She has also co-edited a special double issue of Winterthur Portfolio entitled “Enslavement and Its Legacies.”
-She is currently working on an edited volume with co-editor Jaipreet Virdi, tentatively titled The Disability Gaze: Material and Visual Approaches.
+She is currently working on an edited volume with co-editor Jaipreet Virdi, tentatively titled The Disabled Gaze: Multisensory Perspectives of Art, Bodies, and Objects.

 Jennifer’s books can be purchased on Amazon or at independent bookstores and sellers.